i0x0/vdjstems_cli/README.md

   * ![object_2](imgs/object_2.png)
     * its just a audio file with different audio channels (more precisely a MPEG-4 AAC Matroska file at 48.00 kHz) 🤦
       * i honestly thought it was encoded different but yk (✨ dont reinvent the wheel ✨)
+    * "i can easily do this myself with a python script"

+# Warning
+* This project is not affiliated with Image-Line or VirtualDJ.
+* Yes, I used Claude. (only bc idk how to write python)